aaronj1335/aaronj1335.github.com/_posts/2014-07-11-reactive-programming-and-mvc.md

 - isolate your application state
 - don't repeat yourself

-reactive programming should be combined with the design patterns we know from mvc<a href=#footnote-0><sup>0</sup></a>. while those little demos seem to imply that reactive programming supplants mvc, the two quite different. reactive programming proposes a small set of primitives for managing state with data flow, whereas mvc separates application concerns.
+reactive programming should be combined with the design patterns we know from mvc<a href=#footnote-0><sup>0</sup></a>. while those little demos seem to imply that reactive programming supplants mvc, the two are quite different. reactive programming proposes a small set of primitives for managing state with data flow, whereas mvc separates application concerns.

 in a good mvc app the state is in the model, so let's look at how we can use reactive programming for the "M" and keep that separate from the "V".